gvanzela/churn-kkbox/README.md

 # Churn Prediction (Banking Variation – KKBox Dataset)

 ## Overview
-This project implements a complete churn-prediction workflow using the public KKBox dataset.
+This project delivers a full churn-prediction pipeline built on the KKBox dataset.
-It includes preprocessing, feature engineering, modeling, evaluation, and visual analysis in a single Jupyter Notebook.
+The notebook covers data ingestion, memory-efficient processing, exploratory analysis, custom feature engineering, model training with XGBoost, and performance evaluation — all structured for a real business-oriented retention scenario.

 ## Key Results
 - Recall (retention-oriented): **71%**